The Haunted Forest

-Covering 630 hectares at the foot of the Mourne Mountains, Tollymore Forest was featured in the first episode of Season 1.
-This is where Ned Stark and his sons find the direwolf pups, and where the Night’s Watch stumble upon some dismembered Wildling bodies in the snow.
-It was here that Brienne clashed with the Hound, Baelish and Sansa passed the Bloody Gate and Jamie made his one-handed escape.
+Covering 630 hectares at the foot of the Mourne Mountains, Tollymore Forest featured in the first episode of Season 1.
+Ned Stark and his sons found the direwolf pups here.
+It was also the setting where the Night’s Watch stumbled upon dismembered Wildling bodies in the snow.
+And that’s not all – Brienne clashed with the Hound, Baelish and Sansa passed the Bloody Gate and Jamie made his one-handed escape at this spot.

 The Haunted Forest is also where White Walkers began their march into the realm of men.
 These 600 hectares hold ancient redwoods as well as Gothic stone arches – the remnants of an 18th century estate.
 The ‘bastard of Bolton’ hunted Theon here.

-Winterfell is where the deadly Game of Thrones is set in motion.
-So much has played out there, most recently the epic battle between the living and the dead in The Long Night.
+It’s at Winterfell that the deadly Game of Thrones is set in motion.
+Much has played out there, most recently the epic battle between the living and the dead in The Long Night.

-One of the most iconic locations in the Seven Kingdoms, the 820-acre walled demesne of Castle Ward, County Down, provided a prime location for House Stark.
-Castle Ward’s Georgian farm yard has been widely used to film the outdoor courtyard scenes at Winterfell.
-Set on 820 acres this 18th century mansion and walled demesne overlooks Strangford Lough.
+Castle Stark is one of the most iconic Game of Thrones locations.
+The walled demesne of Castle Ward in County Down provided a prime location for House Stark.
+Its Georgian farmyard has been widely used to film the outdoor courtyard scenes at Winterfell.
+Set on 820 acres, this 18th century mansion and walled demesne overlooks Strangford Lough.

 At Winterfell, you can hire bicycles and take a short trip to Robb Stark’s Camp at Audley’s Field and Castle.
-Dating back to the 16th century, Audley’s Castle and the surrounding grounds were used as the backdrop to Robb’s Camp in Season 2, and where Jamie Lannister was imprisoned – and released.
+This 16th century castle and surrounding grounds were the backdrop to Robb’s Camp in Season 2.
+It was here that Jamie Lannister was imprisoned – and released.

 Shane’s Castle in County Antrim was built in the 14th century on the edge of Lough Neagh.
 This ruined castle was the backdrop to the jousting tournament.
 You know the one, where Gregor Clegane beheaded a horse.